-The earliest records of the Bloodgood name associated with nurseries relate to 1798 in Flushing (now Queens) New York.
-Flushing was religiously tolerant and became predominately Quaker with a large African population.
-French Huguenots immigrated to the area in the18th century, bringing knowledge of horticulture with them.
-Flushing became known for its various nurseries.
-Large farms began to grow plants commercially.
-Among the names recorded were Prince, Bloodgood (1798), Higgins, Kimbers and Parsons families.
+The earliest records of the Bloodgood name associated with nurseries relate to 1790 in Flushing (now Queens) New York.
+The name Bloodgood can be traced to Francis Bloctgoct, one of the earliest setllers in the village of Vlissingen (anglicized to Flushing) prior to 1674.
+French Huguenots immigrated to the area in the 18th century, bringing knowledge of horticulture with them and Flushing became known for its various nurseries: Prince, Bloodgood, Higgins, Kimbers and Parsons families.
 Members of the King and Murray families purchased the Bloodgood Nursery in the 1830’s and moved it to land next to their Kingsland estate.

-In the History of Long Island, the following quote was found.
+John Warner Willcomb, who was born in Massachusetts in 1793 and for many years was the owner of the Bloodgood Nursery but “lost the business by defalcation of his New York agent.”
 “The old Bloodgood nursery now owned and conducted by Wilcomb and King, has long been in high reputation, and is only inferior in quantity and variety to the Linnaean Garden.”
-John Warner Willcomb, who was born in Massachusetts in 1793 and moved to Flushing “lost the business by defalcation of his New York agent.”
+By 1849, per the catalog here, the business was in the hands of Thomas and James Bloodgood.

-Ted Foulk, a graduate of Princeton in 1946, moved the business to Doylestown, Pa. after graduation and Flemmer stayed in New Jersey.
+Ted Foulk moved Bloodgood to Doylestown, Pa. after graduation from Princeton in 1946.
+Flemer stayed in New Jersey.

 Al Edling, who had received a degree in horticulture from Delaware Valley College in Doylestown, took over the Doylestown business and moved it to Horsham as Bloodgood Nursery.
 Mr Edling was a long-time HPHA member who donated fruit trees and other plants to HPHA, and with his wife, Eleanor, hosted our Covered Dish Supper several years ago.
 He ran Bloodgood Nursery for 37 years.